MJohnson459/picoborgrev/README.md

 See the PiBorg website at www.piborg.org/picoborgreverse for more details on the PicoBorgRev board.

-**Note:** This is still a work in progress and the API should not be considered stable until the `1.0` release.
+**Important:** This is still a work in progress and the API should not be considered stable until the `1.0` release.

 ## Usage